Description

 3. Creating Clarity Amid Chaos

-When life's situations become overwhelming, God’s peace enables us to think clearly and make sound decisions.
+When life's situations overwhelm us, God’s peace enables us to think clearly and make sound decisions.
 In James 1:5, we’re told that God provides wisdom to those who ask without doubting.
 His peace provides a calm center, helping us approach challenges from a place of faith rather than from the turmoil of worry.
 By staying in His peace, we can discern His guidance more easily, moving forward with clarity and purpose.

 4. Guarding Us from Negative Influences